I remember it well.

 All you realistically need is a few sets of clothes that fit reasonably well and can keep your newborn warm.
 Depending on where you live, this might include more or less in the way of blankets, hats, little gloves, etc.

 Newborns go through these FAST.
-Don’t worry though, it gets a little better as they get older.
+Don’t worry though, it gets a little better as they get older (superhero underwear is the coolest!).

-The best prices we’ve found on both diapers and wipes are at Costco and the quality there is good.
-The savings on diapers and wipes alone has been worth the cost of the annual Costco membership for us.
+The best prices we found on both diapers and wipes were at Costco and the quality there is good.
+The savings on diapers and wipes alone was worth the cost of the annual Costco membership for us.

 This is the one thing that everyone says you have to buy new.
 I’m no expert, but I’m certainly not going to disagree.
 There weren’t going to be any hand-me-downs for us here.